aws-samples/serverless-patterns/s3-lambda-bedrock/README.md

-# AWS Service 1 to AWS Service 2
+# S3 to Lambda to Bedrock Embeddings

 This pattern explains how to deploy a SAM application with Amazon S3, AWS Lambda and Amazon Bedrock.